Bartlebys/Flexions/README.md

 # Flexions

 Flexions is a simple set of scripts (written in basic PHP) to perform code generation.
-Flexions intent to be an easy to use code generator.
+Flexions intents to be an easy to use code generator.
 The simpliest way to understand how it works is to check our samples in the samples folder.

-Current version 2.0
+Current version is 2.0.

 ## Flexions life cycle